Bombing of Timișoara in World War II: The bombing of 16/17 June 1944

-The first bombing of Timisoara took place on the night of June 16/17, 1944.
+The first large-scale bombing of Timisoara took place on the night of June 16/17, 1944.
 It took place from 00:08 to 03:20 and was carried out by allied aviation, including the US Air Force's 464th Bombardment Group and 37th, 150th and 614th squadrons of the Royal Air Force.

 At the time of the attack, a RAF and USAAF force consisting of 44 aircraft which had taken off from Italy near Taranto and Pescara, or according to other sources 41, or 39, consisting mainly of Vickers Wellingtons and Handley Page Halifaxes, launched luminous parachutes on the city to mark targets and dropped thousands of explosive and, in particular, incendiary bombs of the 30 lb (14 kg) and 50 lb (22 .5 kg), 250 lb (112 kg) or thermite bombs, totaling approximately 100 tons of bombs.
 As a result of this bombing, there were initially 12 dead, 56 injured, 56 houses destroyed and 126 homes seriously damaged.
 The low number of victims was due, according to the media of the time, to the discipline shown by the population, which took shelter immediately after the air alarms.

 Originally, 66 aircraft were assigned to this mission, but due to a last-minute order, some squadrons of the Royal Air Force's 205th Bombardment Group were assigned to Operation Brassard, where their aircraft participated in the invasion of the Elba and dropped a total of 60 tons of bombs, mainly very heavy explosive bombs.